Bokashi is a method of fermenting organic (residual) material and applying it as an effective soil improver.

 Every ingredient has its function.
 With over 20 years of experience, we know that this is how to make the best Bokashi:

-Microferm takes care of the fermentation.
+Actiferm takes care of the fermentation.
 This liquid consists of an optimal mix of bacteria, fungi and yeasts.
 Also called EM (Effective Micro-organisms).
-It promotes the conversion of biomass so that the organic material can be better utilized.
-Microferm increases the natural microbial balance and biodiversity.
+It promotes the conversion of biomass so that the organic material can be better utilised.
+Actiferm increases the natural microbial balance and biodiversity.

-Aegir Seashell Scale prevents pH fluctuation and ensures a stable pH.
+Aegir Seashell lime prevents pH fluctuation and ensures a stable pH.

 Edasil Clay minerals bind moisture and important minerals and other nutrients that are released during the fermentation process.